Schools – Using The Power of Activism in the Classroom

 Students examine democratic processes, active citizenship, and how individuals and groups influence social change.

-Project-Based Learning Programs
+Project-Based Learning

 The inquiry model also integrates effectively into cross-curricular project learning and student leadership programs.